Guitar picking: Plucking patterns

 In some genres, such as folk or country, the player can "lock in" to a picking pattern for the whole song, or even the whole performance, since these forms of music are based on maintaining a steady rhythm.
 However, in other genres—such as classical, flamenco or fingerstyle jazz—it becomes necessary to switch fluently between patterns.

 Tone production

 Tone production is important in any style.
-Classical guitar, for example, stresses many techniques are that applicable to other styles.
-Tonal techniques include:
+Classical guitar, for example, stresses many diverse techniques that are applicable to other styles.
+Tonal techniques include, (but in no way are limited to a set number of variations) imagination & personal skills + how much practice put in to learning, then adding more adaptive personality into your guitar playing making it really limitless when it comes to musical expression, in styles like Djent, Jazz-Fusion and Hybrid-Metal forms allowing greater precision in controlling your personal tone creations.